+Stormwater quantity and quality control measures that are substantially more extensive than minimum requirements should be provided, with the goal of reducing the total runoff volume.
 The development is expected to meet, at least, the criteria for Leadership in Energy and Environmental Design (LEED) Silver Green Building certification or an equivalent third-party program.
 Stormwater quality and quantity controls should be provided on-site to reduce runoff volume and nonpoint source pollution.
 The emphasis should be on innovative, low impact development (LID) techniques and best management practices (BMPs) that evapotranspire water, filter water through vegetation and/or soil, and return water into the ground or reuse it and should include such features as rooftop landscaping.
 Stormwater management measures that are sufficient to attain the stormwater-related credit(s) of the most current version of LEED for New Construction (LEED®-NC) or LEED for Core and Shell (LEED®-CS) rating system (or third-party equivalent of these credits) should be provided.

 A conservation easement for stormwater purposes exists in a wooded, western portion of the site.
-Any development in this easement area should offset tree canopy on-site to the extent feasible with new tree plantings and by preserving and restoring existing tree canopy elsewhere on the site, with the goal of meeting tree preservation targets.
+Any development in this easement area should offset tree canopy on-site to the extent feasible with new tree plantings and by preserving and restoring existing tree canopy elsewhere on the site in order to meet tree preservation targets.
+Consolidation of TMPs 83-1 ((1)) 17E and 88D1 # with Parcel 83-1 ((7)) 1A is strongly encouraged to reduce overall encroachment into the areas with mature trees and steep slopes in the easement by aligning buildings with North Kings Highway.
 The vegetated landscape buffer area on the eastern boundary, as noted on Figure 13, should be maintained and enhanced, and should remain undeveloped.